-Breath Support - Great singers have a handle on breathing techniques that allow them to sing through long phrases and hold out long noted more efficiently than most good singers.
+Breath Support - Great singers have a handle on breathing techniques that allow them to sing through long phrases and hold out long notes more efficiently than most good singers.

 Enunciation - Lyrical clarity is a big quality that sets great singers apart from the rest.
-Singers often get caught up on the melodic parts of their talents and leave out the simple yet important art of clearly communicating the lyrical content.
+Singers often get caught up in the melodic parts of their talents and leave out the simple yet essential art of clearly communicating the lyrical content.

-Emotional Range - Advanced singers can often mimic the talents of voice actors when they put enough work into their craft.
+Emotional Range - Advanced singers can often mimic voice actors' talents when they put enough work into their craft.
 Singing with the proper emotion can turn a good voice into an absolutely killer voice that must be heard over and over again.

-Vocal Acrobatics - Call them runs, call them melismas, call them riffs, or call them trills; great singers love showing off their musical ear and vocal control with ornamental singing.
+Vocal Acrobatics - Call them runs, melismas, riffs, or trills; great singers love showing off their musical ear and vocal control with ornamental singing.